 As much as I love teaching my children, lighting up the bulbs for them, exposing them to new ideas, shaping and curating their experiences, I equally love our 3 week break time.

 This is when we do everything we can’t get to during school.
 We are a non-stop family.
-Between all of the appointments for my special needs daughter, activities and school, I have no time for the house or other parts of our life.
-I do most of this during the break time.
+Between all of the appointments for my special needs kids, activities and school, I have no time for the house or other parts of our life.
+I do most of this during our break time.

 I have 3 full weeks of absolutely nothing to do but get things done that normally get neglected and it is such a glorious feeling for the Type A in me!